v-analyzer/v-analyzer/ALPHA_TEST.md

 ## Preparation

 1. Clone this repository, it contains everything you need for testing.
-2. At the moment, we're testing spavn-analyzer only in VS Code, a bit later we will add support for other editors like Helix, Neovim, Emacs, etc.
+2. At the moment, we're testing v-analyzer only in VS Code, a bit later we will add support for other editors like Helix, Neovim, Emacs, etc.

-### Installing spavn-analyzer
+### Installing v-analyzer

-1. The best option for testing would be if you build spavn-analyzer from source, as this way you can get the latest version immediately after the changes.
+1. The best option for testing would be if you build v-analyzer from source, as this way you can get the latest version immediately after the changes.
 2. After you get the binary, add the path to the folder in PATH so that the editor can find it.
    Optionally, you can pass the path to the binary in the VS Code settings; for these sees the